 We’re not saying it’s only a women’s issue, but according to the Migraine Research Foundation, out of 38 million American migraine sufferers, 28 million are women.
 Anyone who suffers from occasional or chronic migraines can tell you they are painful, overwhelming, and also come with different symptoms like distorted vision and auras, nausea, dizziness, and sensitivity to light and sound.

-Cannabis has many health benefits; in fact, Fulla Nayak, who was claimed to be 150 years old at the time of her death, said that smoking cannabis every day was her secret to long life.
-Amazingly, consuming even a small amount (called microdosing) has proven to reduce inflammation, help with anxiety, pain, nausea, and depression--all while not having to experience the psychoactive effects that are normally attributed to cannabis use.
+Cannabis has many benefits; in fact, Fulla Nayak, who was claimed to be 150 years old at the time of her death, said that smoking cannabis every day was her secret to a long life.
+Not sure how you can incorporate cannabis into your EVERYDAY life?
+How about microdosing?
+Microdosing is consuming a small amount of cannabis to reap benefits without having to experience the psychoactive effects that are normally attributed to cannabis use.

 The most important part of microdosing is starting low, trying out different strains, and keeping track of how it makes you feel.
 For more info on getting started, check out our blog on the topic.

-Not dealing with stress or anxiety can lead to physical manifestations like hair loss, lowered immunity, sleeplessness, skin ailments, and stomach issues.
-Stress and anxiety can occur at any time, which is why we find the CBD-rich strain AC/DC to be a great option.
+Not dealing with daily stress can lead to physical manifestations like hair loss, lowered immunity, sleeplessness, skin ailments, and stomach issues.
+Stress can occur at any time, which is why we find the CBD-rich strain AC/DC to be a great option.
 Since AC/DC has significantly more CBD than THC, it’s a mellow option when you need relief but don’t want to be too spacey.